Header image

 • Although each person reacts to the knowledge of impending death or to loss in his or her own way, there are similarities in the psychosocial responses to the situation.

-• Kubler-Ross' (1969) theory of the stages of grief when an individual is dying has gained wide acceptance in nursing and other disciplines, probably because she was a pioneer in developing sensitive, compassionate care for the dying.
+• Kubler-Ross' (1969) theory of the stages of grief when an individual is dying has gained wide acceptance in nursing and other disciplines.

 • The stages of dying, much like the stages of grief, may overlap, and the duration of any stage may range from as little as a few hours to as long as months.
 The process vary from person to person.